csdavidson/dnd5e_tactician_class/Tactician.md

 You urge your allies to focus their efforts and strike true against their targets.
 Until the end of your next turn, affected creatures get a bonus to attack rolls equal to your Proficiency Bonus.

 **Hold fast!**
 You demand that your allies cling to their purpose or will to survive and remain focused on the task at hand.
-For the next minute, affected creatures get a bonus to saving throws made to resist becoming **frightened**, or made to recover from being **frightened**.
+For the next minute, affected creatures gain your Proficiency Bonus to saving throws made to resist becoming **frightened**, or made to recover from being **frightened**.

 **Stand tall!**
 You call to allies to prepare themselves to bring all their strength to bear.
 For up to 1 minute or until they succeed on a Strength ability check, skill check, or saving throw, affected creatures get a bonus to Strength ability checks, skill checks, and saving throws equal to your Proficiency Bonus.